THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 What Sort Of Star Is That?
-All About Star Types in Space
+The Types Of Stars in The Sky

-When you’re out stargazing, you might notice some stars stand out because they are brighter and different in color to others.
-Most stars we see in space are ‘main sequence’ types, like our Sun.
-But, the stand outs are the ‘giants’.
-Here, I cover the different types of stars for your interest when you’re looking up at that night sky.
+When you’re looking up at the night sky, you might notice some stars stand out as brighter and different in color from others.
+Most stars in space are ‘main sequence’ types, like our Sun.
+But, the standouts we see are the ‘giants’.

 types of stellar, star types in space, types of stars in space